 Need a library card?

 Anyone owning property or living in the Town of Windham, NH is eligible for a library card without charge.
-We also offer free library cards to teachers and town employees who work in Windham, even if they are not residents (bring in a paystub or other proof of local employment to register).
-Children may register for their own library card, associated with a caregiver's card, once they turn five years old.
-Visit the library, fill out a simple registration form, and you will receive your very own Nesmith Library card!
+We also offer free library cards to teachers and town employees who work in Windham, even if you are not residents (bring in a paystub or other proof of local employment to register).
+Children may register for their own library card with a parent or legal guardian, once they turn five years old.
+Visit the library, present your ID or other proof of address, and you will receive your very own Nesmith Library card!

 Windham, NH residents can also sign up for a digital library card without visiting the library!
-You can use this temporary digital card to borrow our variety of digital ebooks, audiobooks, and magazines through Cloudlibrary an Overdrive (Libby).
+You can use this temporary digital card to borrow our variety of digital ebooks, audiobooks, and magazines through Cloudlibrary and Overdrive (Libby).
 Your digital library card will expire in 30 days: please visit the library to complete registration and receive your permanent card.
-To register online, visit this page of our catalog, and select the link at the top to register now.
+To register online, visit this page of our catalog, and to register now.

 Your Library Card will not expire; every three years we verify your address and telephone number, and update our records, if necessary.